teableio/template-site/README.md

 - **[Home Page](src/app/page.tsx)**: The central hub of the template site.
 - **[Detail Page](src/app/t/[slug]/page.tsx)**: Individual detail pages for each template.

-### Deployment
-This site is deployed on Vercel using their free tier service.
-It showcases how efficiently a Teable-based project can be deployed and scaled on a modern cloud platform.

 ## Getting Started

 To get started with this project: